shehryarusman/RecyclerPro/README.md

 6. A news page where users can get personalized news articles based on the items they throw away, which keeps users informed and engaged in recycling.
 Benefits

+# Parties Helped

 BinthereRecycleThat helps three parties involved in the recycling process:

-1. Encourages individuals who want to recycle to do so properly while getting discounts from brands.
+- Encourages individuals who want to recycle to do so properly while getting discounts from brands.
-2. Helps recycling plants reduce their cost of improperly labeled trash.
+- Helps recycling plants reduce their cost of improperly labeled trash.
-3. Allows large companies to be more environmentally friendly by encouraging their consumers to recycle properly for discounts.
+- Allows large companies to be more environmentally friendly by encouraging their consumers to recycle properly for discounts.
 Technologies Used

+# Technologies Used
 BinthereRecycleThat is built with the following technologies:

-1. React.js for the frontend
+- React.js for the frontend
-2. Flask for the backend
+- Flask for the backend
-3. SQLAlchemy as the ORM
+- SQLAlchemy as the ORM
-4. TensorFlow for image detection
+- TensorFlow for image detection

 # Installation